spham395/05-Python-Programming/chapter5/object-oriented/oop-terminology-review.md

 * Instantiation is the act of creating an object instance from a class.

+**Lambda**

+* A shorthand to create anonymous functions.

 Library

 Magic Method

 **Method**

-* A method is similar to a function but is associated with an object.
-Methods always take a class instance \(almost always 'self'\) as their first parameter.
+* Methods are functions that are called using the attribute notation.
+There are two flavors: built-in methods \(such as append\(\) on lists\) and class instance methods.
+A method is similar to a function but is associated with an object.

 Module

+**Namespace**

+* The place where a variable is stored in a Python program's memory.
+Namespaces are implemented as a dictionary.
+There are the local, global and builtins namespaces and the nested namespaces in objects \(in methods\).

 **Object**